On a recent trip to Japan I had the opportunity to practice Surrender. This came in the guise of a lost passport. My own!

-However, I seemed to know instinctively there was a deeper reason for this arrangement, beyond that of a lost passport.
+But I instinctively knew there was a reason for this arrangement, beyond that of a lost passport.
 This trip was a spiritual pilgrimage, if you will.
-This was an opportunity to deepen my practice and abandon myself to the moment.
+Here was an opportunity to deepen my practice and abandon myself to the moment.

 I felt the need to reflect

-So I separated from the group momentarily and thought back to the last time I’d seen the passport.
+I excused myself from the group in order to think about the last time I’d seen the passport.

-It was when I was going through customs.
-I remembered that as the girl was handing it back to me I was being a tad judgmental about an incident which had happened moments before.
+It was going through customs.
+I remembered the girl handing it back to me and feeling a tad judgmental about an incident that happened moments before.